AiswariyaShaji/AiswariyaShaji/README.md

 - 👋 Hi, I’m @AiswariyaShaji
-- 👀 I’m interested in Front-End development as well as python coding.
+- 👀 Interested in Front-End development as well as python coding.
-- 🌱 I’m currently learning Python Django
+- 🌱 Currently learning Python Django
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ Looking to collaborate on open source projects
 - 📫 Reach me on aiswariyashaji123@gmail.com

 <!---